stuartlynn/data-and-lab/_posts/2017-07-1-airbnb_Chicago 2015.md

 </script>

-Data provided "as is", no warranties.
+Note: Data provided "as is", no warranties.

 This database is about Airbnb spots, socioeconomic indicators, and crime by community area in Chicago.

  Type = polygon shape file